jojapoppa/fedoragold-windows-miner/README.md

 Upon starting for the first time it will run simplewallet to generate a new address (with a default wallet password of `x`).
 The user can then input a pool host & port, select how many CPU cores they want to use, the click `Start Mining`.

-The app will spawn instances of simpleminer for each core with the approperiate command-line arguments.
+The app will spawn instances of simpleminer for each core with the appropriate command-line arguments.

 ####Download